| Title: | Create TLGs using the 'tidyverse' |

 plotnames |

-(optional) Character vector containing the names of the png
+(optional) Character vector containing the names of the PNG

 files, with their extension to be incorporated for figure outputs.

-The png files need to be located in the path defined by the parameter |
+The PNG files need to be located in the path defined by the

 plotwidth |